TZstatsADS/Spring2019-Proj3-grp3/README.md

 * Constructed the XGBoost model (main.xgb, superresolution.xgb) and tuned parameters.
 [GBTree booster:max_depth] (together with Shengwei Huang)
 * Collect the results from different models and summarized them to make presentation powerpoint.

+Hongye Jiang
+* wrote the baseline model, including the feature of images and Super-resolution imaging.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.